NadiaAB-source/vlm-driving-safety/README.md

   - No Colab dependencies
   - Clean structure and reproducible locally

+### Build
+No compilation is required.
+The project runs directly using Python scripts.
+## Sample Input and Output

+Sample Input:
+- Image from DriveBench dataset
+- Question: "What should the vehicle do?"

+Sample Output:
+{
+  "baseline_final": "accelerate",
+  "safe_final": "keep speed",
+  "any_override": true,
+  "fired_rules": ["R8"]
+}
 ## Key Features
 - No model retraining required
 - Model-agnostic (works with any VLM)